rambodazimi/Password-Changer/README.md

 # Password-Changer
-A python script to login to the printer admin panel and changes its password
+A python script to login to the Zebra Technologies printer admin panel and changes its password

 Author: Rambod Azimi